LarkspurCA/androidweardocs/explore.rst

 How Does Android Wear Work?
 ===========================

-By Michael Hahn, June 2015
+By Michael Hahn, November 2015

-The easiest way to learn how Android Wear works is to install the Android Wear companion app on your handheld device, pair with an Android watch or emulator and try out a few examples.
-This site focuses on wearable app development, so it starts by explaining how to set up a development environment that you can use to build and run sample code provided by Android.
+The easiest way to learn how to develop Android Wear applications is to install the Android Wear companion app on your handheld device, pair with an Android watch or emulator, and try out the `Android sample projects <http://developer.android.com/samples/wearable.html>`_.

 .. _setup: